onzfonz/comp227/src/content/0/en/part0c.md

 ### Some git command line tools

 If you didn't want to use the WebStorm Git integration, you could always use git to download the project, if you don't have it on your computer already.
-The quickets way to do this would be:
+The quickest way to do this would be:

 ```bash
 git clone THE_URL_YOU_COPIED_HERE
 ```

-In many command line tools, you can right click and it *should* paste the URL that you just copied to the clipboard.
+In many command line tools, you can right-click and it *should* paste the URL that you just copied to the clipboard.
 Once it finishes cloning, do a sanity check.
 You should see that the command line now shows a highlight showing you that you are on the main branch, which would be